 4. What happens if you violate your driving terms?

-Violating the terms of a restricted license can lead to the license being revoked.
+Violating the terms of a restricted license can lead to a license revocation by the Colorado Department of Revenue DMV.
 Those terms prohibit you from:

 - Tampering with your ignition interlock device,